-The main results are that the ground state energy and the first excited state energy are become small as $\xi_0$ varies from 0.1 to 0.5 with $h=0.1a_0^{\bullet}$ and $h=0.2a_0^{\bullet}$ in the presence of a fixed transverse magnetic field when the applied magnetic value equal to 0.5T and 1.0T.
-The electron ground state energy and the first excited energy with the magnetic field varies or the value of the magnetic field equal to zero by diagonalizing a Hamiltonian for a wire with elliptical edge.
+The main results are that the ground state energy and the first excited state energy are become small as ξ_0 varies from 0.1 to 0.5 with $h=0.1a_0^$ and $h=0.2a_0^$ in the presence of a fixed transverse magnetic field when the applied magnetic value equal to 0.5T and 1.0T.
+The electron ground state energy and the first excited energy with the magnetic field varies by diagonalizing a Hamiltonian for a wire with elliptical edge.
 The ground state energy and the first excited energy of electron increase as the applied magnetic field increases.
-We obtained the density of probability distribution in the wire with h=0.10 $a_0^{}$ , h=0.15 $a_0^$ , h=0.20 $a_0^$ for $\theta = \pi/2$ and $\xi_0 = 0.1$ in the presence of a magnetic field equal to
+We have obtained the density of probability distribution in the wire with h=0.10 a_0^ , h=0.15 a_0^ , h=0.20 a_0^ for $\theta=\pi/2$ and $\xi_0=0.1$ in the presence of a magnetic field equal to 1.0T.
+The smaller size elliptical quantum wire tends to shift the electron wave function away from the wire center with a fixed magnetic field, so the electron energy is become bigger in a smaller size wire.
+The electron ground state energy is similar to the case that the magnetic field parallel to the wire axis when the value of the